comp1100/comp1100.github.io/_sources/workshops/Week_3_interviews.md

 ## Interviews

-Read the chapter on [interviews](https://uq.pressbooks.pub/introduction-software-innovation/chapter/interviews/).
-We will experiment a bit with some interview questions.
+Read the chapter on [interviews](https://uq.pressbooks.pub/innovationandentrepreneurship/chapter/interviews/).
+We will experiment with some interview questions.

 Recall the difference between closed and open questions: closed questions have a yes/no/maybe/don't know answer, while open questions invite a response.